Work Station: Blackrock Ranger Station – Moran

 Teton Wildland Fire Module

 The Teton Wildland Fire Module (WFM) is a mobile, self-sufficient and tactically skilled resource that is used in a variety of wildland fire and fuels related work.
 The primary mission of the module is to provide a skilled, efficient workforce to accomplish the full range of wildland fire management tasks including prescribed fire preparation and implementation, managing fire for resource benefit, fuels reduction projects, hazard tree removal, and wildland fire suppression.
-The module consists of one GS-8 Module Supervisor, one GS-7 13/13 Assistant Supervisor, two GS-6 13/13 Squad Leaders, one GS-5 13/13 Senior Firefighter and five to seven crew members.
+The module is composed of both Bridger-Teton National Forest and Grand Teton National Park employees and consists of one GS-8/9 WFM Supervisor, one GS-7/8 Assistant Supervisor, two GS-6 Squad Leaders (18/8), six GS-5 Senior Firefighters (18/8), and up to three seasonal crew members.

 While working on Forest and Park projects, crewmembers routinely work long days that include hiking, heavy lifting, and extensive use of hand tools, chainsaws, and other equipment.
 Some projects are away from the duty station requiring the crew to camp at the project site.
 The Module is also available for wildfire assignments using a wide range of tools and skills to complete a variety of fire management objectives.
 Assignments may include ignition, suppression, monitoring, and data collection utilizing everything from chainsaws and drip torches to computers, weather stations, and motion-sensing cameras.
-Fire assignments last up to 18 days, prior to a day off, and are generally spent camping near the fire with few amenities.
-The crew participates on the Teton Crew, a 20-person Type 2 Initial Attack crew that is assembled for local and national assignments throughout the season.
-Safety and training are priorities for the crew.
-The Teton Fire Module is stationed at the Blackrock Ranger Station compound on the Buffalo Ranger District, approximately 9 miles east of Moran Junction, Wyoming.
+Fire assignments last up to 21 days, prior to a day off, and are generally spent camping near the fire with few amenities.
+The Teton WFM is stationed at the Blackrock Ranger Station administrative site, approximately 9 miles east of Moran Junction, Wyoming.

 Whether on project work or wildfires, crewmembers routinely

 are hiking on steep mountain terrain carrying approximately 45 lbs of gear.
 Due to the physical nature of this position it is imperative that crewmembers are in excellent physical shape to prevent injuries.
-A physical evaluation will be conducted the first week of work which consists of the pack test (required for position), sit ups, push-ups, pull-ups, 1 ½ mile run and hiking Rosie's Ridge (800' elevation gain in 0.5 miles).
-The goal of the Teton Fire Module physical fitness training program is to prepare firefighters for the rigorous duties of wildland fire work and crew safety.
-Each member of the Teton Fire Module should arrive on the first day of work in top physical condition.
+A physical evaluation will be conducted the first week of work which consists of the pack test (required for position) and hiking Rosie's Ridge (800' elevation gain in 0.5 miles).
+Furthermore, module members are encouraged to exceed the North Zone high fitness standards for the following markers: 1.5 mile run in under 9 minutes 30 seconds, 10 pull ups, 35 push-ups, and 60 sit-ups.
+The goal of the Teton WFM physical fitness training program is to prepare firefighters for the rigorous duties of wildland fire work and crew safety.
+Applicants are expected to maintain an effective physical training program in the off-season.
 Blackrock Ranger Station elevation is at 6890 feet, PT runs and hikes involving vertical climbs up to 1000 feet are common.
-Applicants are encouraged to maintain a rigorous physical training program before the season starts to prepare for the daily physical fitness training with the crew.
-Our workouts include stretching, strength training, power hikes, and 3 to 5 mile runs over varied terrain.

 Work Capacity Test (WCT)